ycparak/pkms/content/validating-ideas.md

 >
 > Best,
 > Yusuf

+The goal of this template is to spark a conversation.
+Nothing more.
+The Mom Test typically advocates against asking people if they find an idea useful (and I agree).
+But in cold emailing I realised I need to first and foremost get a response before I can even have the conversation about their pains.
+And this email is short and sweet enough that it lends itself well to that.

+#### Plan for next week

 Over the next week I’m gonna try setting up calls with each of the people that responded to me.
 Through that, I should learn more about their needs which will ultimately help me build a better product.
 If all goes well I may even start building next week!